-Best of the golden circleKampen - Giethoorn - Enkhuizen - Edam - Zaandam
+Sea of Stories: Towns of the Old ZuiderzeeKampen - Giethoorn - Enkhuizen - Edam - Zaandam

 Day 1 Kampen - Giethoorn (40 km)

-Your Tulip Cycling representative will meet you at the central train station on the outskirts of Kampen. which is just an hour train ride from Amsterdam.
+Your Tulip Cycling representative will meet you at the central train station on the outskirts of Kampen.
 After the bike fitting and your orientation you are in for a lovely ride to Kampen itself, a beautiful Hanseatic town which you will want to take some time to get to know.
 From Kampen bike to the Wieden National Park.
 Enjoy the lovely village of Belt Schutsloot and the impressive lakes along your route.
 Still only accessible by boat Giethoorn, is also known as the Venice of the Netherlands.
 The small village of five km by just two blocks of houses has over an hundred and eighty bridges and many of them are only accessible by bicycle.
 The Harmonie hotel is situated on one of the charming canals and a boat ride e late afternoon is a good way to finish your first day.

 Day 2 Giethoorn - Enkhuizen (43 or 54 km)